 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Baxter International Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of September 11, 2023 – (NYSE: BAX)

-/EIN News/ -- NEW YORK, July 20, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Baxter International Inc.
+NEW YORK, July 27, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Baxter International Inc.

 Shareholders who purchased shares of BAX during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.